netsoc/webspaced/webspaced/api.md

  - Webspace does not exist (HTTP 404 Not Found)
  - Invalid port(s) (HTTP 400 Bad Request)
  - Port mapping does not exist (HTTP 404 Not Found)

+## `/v1/webspace/console`
+### GET
+Retrieve the webspace's console log.

+Response:

+HTTP 200 response containing the console log in plain text

+Errors:
+ - Webspace does not exist (HTTP 404 Not Found)